Stepping into the power of the future

 Discussion participants noted the necessity of organizing targeted finance to support training of the qualified personnel in Russia and to stimulate their employment.
 They also supported the idea of sending young scientists to leading foreign scientific centres for further training.
 "Russia shall participate in the ITER project not only by investing equipment, but also by delegating qualified specialists," he noted.

-The most important tasks ahead are to enhance the prestige of work done for the ITER project, to sufficiently modernize the material basis necessary to perform thermonuclear research in Russia, and to develop a targeted program in order to train Russian personnel for the ITER project and for fusion.
+The most important tasks ahead are to enhance the prestige of work done for the ITER Project, to sufficiently modernize the material basis necessary to perform thermonuclear research in Russia, and to develop a targeted program in order to train Russian personnel for ITER and for fusion.

 return to the latest published articles